Skip to main content

 2026 Gold Price Forecasts: What the Major Banks Say

-Goldman Sachs$5,400 (year-end)60t/month central bank buying pace; gold under-owned in portfolios
+Goldman Sachs$5,400reaffirmed 2026Year-end target; central bank buying pace, gold under-owned in portfolios

 “We continue to see gold as the commodity of choice in 2026, with the structural demand from central banks and ETF buyers providing a durable floor under prices.
 Our $6,300 target reflects the conviction that de-dollarisation and geopolitical risk remain firmly in play.”